 A child who’s neglected will be vulnerable to other abuse and exploitation.
 However, neglect in itself is dangerous and can cause serious, long-term damage and even death.

-If you are worried about a child/young person who may be neglected, don't wait until you're certain, get in contact with someone who can help support and protect them.
+If you are worried about a child or young person who may be neglected, don’t wait until you’re certain, get in contact with someone who can help support and protect them.

-If you are a parent beginning to struggle to care for your child contact your health visitor or local children's centre.
-If your child is at school talk to the Headteacher/Family Support Adviser (FSA).
-You can also talk to your GP or if the matter is more urgent contact Children's Social Care.
+If you are a parent beginning to struggle to care for your child, contact your health visitor or local children’s centre.
+If your child is at school talk to the headteacher or family support adviser (FSA).
+You can also talk to your GP or if the matter is more urgent contact Children’s Social Care.